 With the expansion of consoles and advances in technology, game development has come a long way as well.
 They used to be limited to single games at a time, inserted via a cartridge at the back.
 You could play more than one game, but you’d have to switch them out every time.

-This isn’t the case today, games are stored digitally, and you can have more than you ever dreamt.
-Nowadays, you can even access various e-sports via your Nintendo consoles.
-You’ll read everything you need to know below.
+This isn’t the case today, games are stored digitally, and you can play more games than ever before.
+Nowadays, you can even access various e-sports via your consoles.
+Keep reading to learn more about the history and present time of consoles.
+Start by reading some of our guides:

-The very first console that Nintendo developed was the Game & Watch.
+The very first console that was developed was the Game & Watch.
 This was the first attempt at a modern handheld console and the first of its kind with an LCD screen.
 Each Game & Watch console featured one game.
-It was played on the small greyscale screen and additionally had a clock or alarm.
-Next to arrive on the scene was a family computer system.
+It was played on the small greyscale screen that came with a clock or an alarm.
+Next to arrive to the scene was a family computer system.

 The GameBoy was invented next.
 This product was the first-ever handheld portable console with interchangeable game cartridges.